huggingface/blog/quanto-introduction.md

 ### Custom operations

-Thanks to the awesome pytorch dispach mechanism, [🤗 quanto](https://github.com/huggingface/quanto) provides implementations for the most common functions used in 🤗 transformers or 🤗 diffusers models, allowing to use quantized Tensors without modifying much the modeling code.
+Thanks to the awesome pytorch dispach mechanism, [🤗 quanto](https://github.com/huggingface/quanto) provides implementations for the most common functions used in [🤗 transformers](https://github.com/huggingface/transformers) or [🤗 diffusers](https://github.com/huggingface/diffusers) models, allowing to use quantized Tensors without modifying much the modeling code.

 Most of these "dispatched" functions can be performed using combinations of standard pytorch operations.

 Complex functions however require the definition of custom operations under the `torch.ops.quanto` namespace.

-Examples of such operations are `dqmm` for W8A16 matrix multiplications and `udqmm` for lower bitwidth matrix multiplications.
+Examples of such operations are fused matrix multiplications involving lower bitwidth terms.

 ### Post-training quantization optimizers